rajvi08/Rajvi-Lab-Hub/Lab 1/README.md

 _Players:_ The interaction takes place between 2 or more people, who have never met before, but are interested in making new friends, connections and networking.

-_Activity:_ The players are engaged in shared activities, examples are players meeting during orientation, jogging on the same path, travelling, waiting for a bus(commute), concert, etc. The condition is for the players to be in vicinity with one another.
+_Activity:_ The players are engaged in shared activities, examples are players meeting during orientation, jogging on the same path, travelling, waiting for a bus(commute), concert, etc. The condition is for the players to be in vicinity of the other.

 _Interaction:_  Players are wearing the device and have a choice to set the preference to matching criterion.
-If the criterion is fulfilled, and if the players are standing near each other, (let’s call this zone as connection making zone where people get matched, light being the indicator) in the connection making zone, their devices will flash same color lights indicating, a match, they can find the person, by trying to spot the flashing light around them.
+If the criterion is fulfilled, and if the players are standing near each other, (let’s call this zone as connection making zone where people get matched, light being the indicator) in the connection making zone, their devices will flash same color lights indicating, a match, they can then find the person, by trying to spot the flashing light around them, further going ahead to connect with them.

-Storyboards are a tool for visually exploring a users interaction with a device.
-They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
-Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
-Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*